petersohn/home_automation/README.md

 Other than the usage of GPIO ports and a working network connection, no special hardware configuration is required.
-See [here](setting-up-a-raspberry-pi-device) for the software configuration.
+See [here](#setting-up-a-raspberry-pi-device) for the software configuration.

 ### Server

-The server should be a computer capable of running a HTTP server and PostgreSQL database server.
+The server should be a computer capable of running a HTTP server with Django.
 It can be a low-power machine such as a Raspberry Pi or any PC.
 It should be connected to the same network as the devices.
 A wired connection is recommended.

 ### Development